piafle3005/group3/use-cases/use-case-26.md

 ### Preconditions

-Functionality of the reports.
-We don't require any input as this is just a complete list.
+Functionality of database.

 ### Success End Condition

-The report is available.
-Correct input and functionality of the required report(s).
+Data is available, and can therefore be used to generated reports on specific population information.

 ### Failed End Condition

-The report is not produced, and we didn't get the requested population city/not city continent information.
+Data is unavailable, and the organisation is unable to produce reports on specific population information.

 ### Primary Actor